 Chocolate is not a low-calorie or low-fat food, so these are some other good reasons not to overdo it.
 Plus, it does contain sugar, especially when it’s combined with other high-sugar ingredients, like dried cranberries or other fruits.

 Simply put, the flavor is so rich that you can enjoy it and get the benefits of dark chocolate with just a little piece.

 If you have pets, make sure they don’t get into your chocolate stash, since chocolate in all forms is poisonous to both cats and dogs.

 How Much to Eat

-Although chocolate can be a great addition to a healthy diet, it’s important to keep in mind that each serving packs in a high amount of dark chocolate calories.
+Although chocolate can be a great addition to a healthy diet, it’s important to keep in mind that each serving packs in a high amount of calories.

 If you have any dietary restrictions, it’s also best to moderate your chocolate intake.
-While you can enjoy dark chocolate on a keto diet, for example, it’s best to select varieties with a higher dark chocolate percentage and stick to smaller servings to minimize your carb intake.
+While you can enjoy it on a keto diet, for example, it’s best to select varieties with a higher dark chocolate percentage and stick to smaller servings to minimize your carb intake.